TheresaLui/SelfHelpContent_v2/articles/microsoft.adfs/adfs-token-signing-cert-mismatch.md

 # Sign-In issues into Azure AD with AD FS due a mismatch of the token signing certificate

 We have detected sign-in issues for one or more of your federated domains.
-This is occurring due to a mismatch between the token signing certificate that AD FS is using to issue authentication tokens and the public key that Azure AD is using to validate the tokens.
+This is caused by a mismatch between the token signing certificate that AD FS is using to issue authentication tokens and the public key that Azure AD is using to validate the tokens.
 This error could occur due to your federation metadata not being available externally.
 In addition to the steps below, verify that the metadata is available by using the [Federation Metadata Explorer](https://adfshelp.microsoft.com/MetadataExplorer/GetFederationMetadata) tool.

 We detected the following domains that are experiencing these failures: <!--$Domains-->Domains<!--/$Domains-->

-### Recommended solution
+## **Recommended Steps**

 We recommend using PowerShell to easily resolve this issue.
-Follow the steps below to resolve your issue:
+Follow the steps below:

-1. On your AD FS server, launch a PowerShell window.
+1. On your AD FS server, launch a PowerShell window

-2. If you haven't installed the `MSOnline` module, run the following to install it.
+2. If you haven't installed the `MSOnline` module, run the following to install it:

 ```
 Install-Module MSOnline
 ```

-3. Run the following to import the module.
+3. Run the following to import the module:

 ```
 Import-Module MSOnline
 ```

 4. We will be making changes to the configuration in Azure AD, so we will need to connect to Azure AD.
-Run the following cmdlet and login with a global administrator account.
+Run the following cmdlet and login with a global administrator account:

 ```
 Connect-MsolService
 ```

 5. We will need to make sure we update all of your federated domains that are having this issue.
-There are two options on how to get the misconfigured domains.
+There are two options on how to get the misconfigured domains:

+    i.
 Run Snippet 1 to automatically check that the token signing certificate matches for all of your federated domains.
-Upon completion you will have a list of all of the domains that have a mismatch.
+Upon completion, you will have a list of all of the domains that have a mismatch.

-    #### Snippet 1
+   ### Snippet 1
     ```
     $mismatchedDomains = @()
     Get-MsolDomain -Authentication Federated | Foreach {